-1.0 CORPORATE GOVERNANCE IN BBK
+1.0 CORPORATE GOVERNANCE IN BBK:

 Corporate governance is the framework by which business corporations are directed and controlled.
 It describes a set of relationships between a company’s management, its board, its shareholders and other stakeholders that provides the structure through which the objectives of the companies are set, and the means of attaining those objectives and monitoring performance are determined.
 The corporate governance structure specifies the distribution of rights and responsibilities among different participants such as the Board, Management, shareholders and other stakeholders, and spells out the rules and procedures for making decisions on corporate affairs.
-It influences how the objectives of the Bank are set and achieved, how risk is monitored and assessed, and how performance is optimised.
+It influences how the objectives of the Bank are set and achieved, how risk is monitored and assessed, and how performance is optimized.
 The corporate governance structure of BBK is designed to enshrine the concepts of good governance as required by the Corporate Governance Code of the Kingdom of Bahrain issued by the Ministry of Industry and Commerce, the Central Bank of Bahrain (CBB) in their High-Level Controls (HC) Module, Basel II paper on ‘Enhancing Corporate Governance’ of 2006, Bahrain Commercial Company Law and other supporting references.

 The guidelines provided herein are to support the principles stated in any other of the Bank’s prevailing governance documents and related policies.
 The Bank (BBK Group) also adheres to the Code of Best Practice on Consumer Credit and Charging (prepared jointly by the Bahrain Association of Banks and Central Bank of Bahrain).

-2.0 BBK’S CORPORATE GOVERNANCE PHILOSOPHY
+2.0 BBK’S CORPORATE GOVERNANCE PHILOSOPHY:

 High standards in corporate governance are fundamental in maintaining BBK’s leading position within the local and regional banking sector and the community.
 Continuous review and adherence to strong corporate governance practices help enhance compliance levels according to international standards and best practice.